 Ready for business

-To help you prepare for careers both in and out of law there are many opportunities to develop the skills employers are looking for.
-Able to think critically, you will graduate an enquiring individuals with a rich appreciation of law in business and society.
+To help you prepare for careers both in and out of law there are many opportunities to develop the necessary skills employers are looking for.
+Able to think critically, you will graduate as an inquiring individual with a rich appreciation of law in business and society.

 Mooting and debating

-Mooting is a specialised form of legal debating.
-Our programme helps students combine their academic studies with a taste of what it is like to be a real lawyer, arguing cases for 'clients' through mock moots, often with real judges, within the university and in national competitions.
+Mooting is a specialised form of legal debating, allowing you to combine your academic studies with a taste of what it is like to be a real lawyer.
+The Law School sponsored and student-led mooting programmes help students to argue cases for 'clients' through mock moots, often with real judges, within the university and in national competitions.
+The Law School also coordinates an exciting programme of intervarsity mooting competitions with at least two teams competing in international competitions annually.

 Negotiation skills are crucial for the highly competitive recruitment process of leading law firms.
 You will need them to negotiate at interviews, open days and during vacation schemes.
-Developing negotiation skills will help in all aspects of your life and can be honed in our annual Law Club organised negotiation competition.
+Developing negotiation skills will help in all aspects of your life and can be honed in our Law School sponsored, student-led competitions.

 Mediation is the involvement of an impartial third party to support those involved in a conflict to find a resolution.
-Mediation skills are often used by students working for our Law Clinic where they are encouraged to enter mediation competitions and continue to develop them.
+Mediation skills can be developed by working in our Law Clinic or Human Rights Law Clinic, where you are encouraged to enter mediation competitions and continue to develop skills.

 The Law School works very closely with the Careers Service throughout the academic year to offer a wide range of events to promote careers within and outside of the law - and expose you to a variety of employers and skills sessions.
 Expanding your professional network allows you to make informed decisions about your career.